mcthoma1/backbench/docs/final.md

 ### Baseline: PPO with a Single Bomb

 ## DQN (Deep Q-Network):
-Deep Q-Network (DQN) is a reinforcement learning algorithm that extends Q-learning by using a neural network to approximate the Q-values instead of maintaining a Q-table.
-This allows DQN to scale to high-dimensional state spaces, making it well-suited for environments like Snake, where the state is represented as a 15-dimensional feature vector rather than a discrete grid.
+Deep Q-Network (DQN) is a reinforcement learning algorithm that extends Q-learning by using a neural network to approximate the Q-values.
+This allows DQN to scale to high-dimensional state spaces, making it suiitable for environments like our customs Snake, where the state is represented as a 15-dimensional feature vector rather than a discrete grid.
 DQN learns the expected cumulative reward for each action and updates its Q-values using experience replay and a target network to stabilize training.

 Our DQN model was primiarily trained with a dynamic reward scheme.
-Unlike a static reward system, where food collection always yields a fixed reward, dynamic rewards scale with the snake’s length.
+The dynamic rewards scale with the snake’s length: the longer it gets, the higher the reward.
 This encourages longer survival and riskier strategies as the game progresses.
 Specifically, the agent receives:
 - +10×snake length for eating food.
 - -10 for collisions (wall, self, or second snake).
 - (−7) for hitting a bomb.